hamzaswed/programmin-foundations/Beyond the Fundamentals/README.md

 2- A simple collection:

-==> List: Simple collection that groups pieces of data  together in a certain and assign the collection a name
+==> List: Simple collection that groups pieces of data  together in a certain and assign the collection a name [array]

+3- Dictionary: for storing related information [json in javascript];